 15% THC of 320 mg = 0.15 × 320 = 48 mg THC

 If you’re smoking half of an average joint, then you consume 12 mg to 14 mg of THC, with about 10 mg to 12 mg going to the sidestream.
 On the other hand, if you’re smoking an entire joint, then the average amount of THC consumed will range from 19 mg to 23 mg.

 Another common joint size from the same article was 0.75 grams according to a survey among marijuana users by High Times based on 3,000 responses.
 Here’s the amount of THC calculated from this joint size:

 15% THC of 750 mg = 0.15 x 750 = 112.5 mg THC

-In this case, if you smoke half of a joint, you will consume about 27mg to 32mg THC.
-On the other hand, if you smoke an entire joint, you’ll consume between 50mg and 60mg THC with a sidestream loss of about 40-50mg THC.
+In this case, if you smoke half a joint, you will consume about 27 mg to 32 mg THC.
+On the other hand, if you smoke an entire joint, you’ll consume between 50 mg and 60 mg THC, with a sidestream loss of about 40–50 mg THC.

-Aside from this math, there are tons of other variables that determine how much THC is consumed.
+Many other variables also determine how much THC is consumed.
 For instance, lung capacity, how much you inhale, and how long you hold your breath after each puff are some factors that will determine the amount of THC you consume.
-Another factor is a sidestream smoke where much THC is lost as you await the next puff.
+Another factor is sidestream smoke, where much THC is lost as you await the next puff.

-Also, an important thing is the change in THC in the joint as you smoke.
-As the joint burns, more THC condenses towards its end making the second half of the joint to have a slightly higher THC level than the first half.
+Also important is the change in THC in the joint as you smoke.
+As the joint burns, more THC condenses toward its end, making the second half of the joint have a slightly higher THC level than the first half.

 |Pinner (0.32 gr)||16 mg||32 mg||48 mg||64 mg||80 mg||96 mg|